Roopaish/Godot-Game-Development/README.md

 Transform for position, rotation and scale of the node.

-Visibility -> Modulate to change color of node.
+Visibility -> Modulate to change color of node and also children.
+Self Modulate to change color of own.

 - ### Node Tab